Updated: January 11, 2021

 Sharing or posting content from The Mother Church or The Christian Science Publishing Society in response to the coronavirus

-The Mother Church and The Christian Science Publishing Society are adjusting permissions policies to enable churches, societies, Reading Rooms, etc., to offer healing content directly to their communities.
-Until Sept.
-30, 2020, the following permission guidelines apply to content related to coronavirus from The Christian Science Monitor, Sentinel, Journal, Heralds, and Daily Lift.
+The Mother Church and The Christian Science Publishing Society are adjusting permissions policies to enable churches, societies, Reading Rooms, etc., to offer healing content directly to their communities in response to the pandemic.
+Until further notice, the following expanded permissions guidelines apply to content from The Christian Science Monitor, Sentinel, Journal, Heralds.

-PLEASE NOTE: These guidelines apply only to content that is shared with individuals and posted on social media or personal/church blogs.
+PLEASE NOTE: These guidelines apply only to content that is shared with individuals and posted on personal/church websites or blogs and, in some cases, social media.
 If you are considering submitting content to a local newspaper or other publication, please be in touch with your Committee on Publication.
 (Click here to find your local Committee on Publication).

-Paywall-free articles: You’re welcome to link to any of the coronavirus-related articles on CSMonitor.com and JSH-Online.com that have been placed outside the subscriber paywall — and thus made free to all readers:
+Paywall-free articles: You’re welcome to link to any of the pandemic-related articles on CSMonitor.com and any articles on JSH-Online.com that have been placed outside the subscriber paywall — and thus made free to all readers:

-Ten full-text articles: You’re welcome to reprint or post on your site or blog the full text or audio of up to ten pieces of content (not limited to paywall-free articles listed above)
+Ten full-text articles: You’re welcome to reprint or post on your site or blog (please not on social media) the full text or audio of up to ten pieces of content (not limited to the paywall-free articles listed above).

-To offer this content with love-your-neighbor transparency and clear paths to further resources, each reprinted or posted full-text article should include:
+To offer this content with love-your-neighbor transparency and to provide paths to further resources, each reprinted or posted full-text article should include: